ryanegis/support-portal/docs/Installation/CLI.md

 A command line interface to perform functions not found in the administrative GUI is available.
 It can also be used as part of a scripting process, e.g. bulk export/upload etc. This utility can be installed on Linux via pip (package management system to install Python software packages).

 ### Requirements:
 It is not necessary for this program to be installed on the Papertrail server that you intend on connecting to.
-However, the following packages need to be installed on the Linux host where you intend on using the `pt` CLI command:
+However, the following packages need to be installed on the Linux host where you intend on using the `pt` CLI command:<br>
-* Python
+* Python<br>
-* Pip
+* Pip<br>
 * Git<br>

 The installation of these packages may vary depending on the flavour of Linux running (e.g. *yum*, *rpm*, *apt-get*)